 Most houses in Greasby are freehold rather than leasehold.
 This is one of the situations where having a local solicitor who is familiar with the area who can help the conveyancing process.
 It is clear that you are buying in Greasby in which case you should be shopping around for a Greasby conveyancing solicitor and check that they are used to advising on leasehold houses.
 As a matter of priority you will need to check the unexpired lease term.
 As a leaseholder you will not be entirely free to do whatever you want with the house.
 The lease comes with conditions for example obtaining the landlord’sconsent to carry out changes to the property.
 It may be necessary to pay a service charge towards the upkeep of the communal areas where the house is part of an estate.
 Your conveyancer will advise you fully on all the issues.

-I invested in buying a leasehold flat in Greasby, conveyancing having been completed September 2001.
-Can you give me give me an indication of the likely cost of a lease extension?
-Corresponding flats in Greasby with over 90 years remaining are worth £197,000.
-The ground rent is £55 invoiced every year.
-The lease runs out on 21st October 2098
+I acquired a 2 bed flat in Greasby, conveyancing formalities finalised 4 years ago.
+Can you let me have an estimated range of the fair premium for a lease extension?
+Comparable properties in Greasby with over 90 years remaining are worth £171,000.
+The ground rent is £50 invoiced annually.
+The lease finishes on 21st October 2098

-The figure above a general guide to costs for extending a lease, but we are not able to advice on the actual costs in the absence of comprehensive due diligence.
-Do not use this information in a Notice of Claim or as an informal offer.
-There are no doubt additional issues that need to be considered and clearly you should be as accurate as possible in your negotiations.
-Neither should you move forward based on this information without first getting professional advice.
+The figure above a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of comprehensive due diligence.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There may be additional concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
+Please do not move forward based on this information before seeking the advice of a professional.